-Theorem~\ref{extinctionthm} follows immediately by combining Lemmas~\ref{bplimits} and~\ref{fcoupling}.
+Theorem \ref{extinctionthm} follows immediately by combining Lemmas \ref{bplimits} and \ref{fcoupling}.

-\subsection{Proof of Theorem~\ref{finalsizethm}}
+\subsection{Proof of Theorem \texorpdfstring{\ref{finalsizethm}}{5.2}}

-Before considering susceptibility sets and backward branching processes, we prove the following extension of Lemma~\ref{bplimits} which is required later in this section. \begin{lemma} $\rho(A^{(n)},B^{(n)},\mathcal{I}) \parrow \rho(A,B,\mathcal{I})$. \end{lemma} \begin{proof} For every $k\in\mathbb{Z}_+$, define the random variable
+Before considering susceptibility sets and backward branching processes, we prove the following extension of Lemma \ref{bplimits} which is required later in this section. \begin{lemma} $\rho(A^{(n)},B^{(n)},\mathcal{I}) \parrow\rho(A,B,\mathcal{I})$. \end{lemma} \begin{pf} For every $k\in\mathbb{Z}_+$, define the random variable